 The faux tree, under which burlesque dancers romp risqué at night, provided the shade to birth an idea about a new journal of culture with a literary twist, one focused on L.A. and its environs, its history, architecture, arts, people and their stories.
 Angels Flight • literary west is for writers and readers intrigued by the city and drawn to – or even repelled by – its charms.
 Angels Flight will tell stories in unconventional ways – at length, in a flash, in a fragment – with passion and edge.

-Our namesake, Angels Flight – the short-tracked, steep-grade funicular that lifted millions of riders up downtown’s once-treacherous hills – may now be grounded, but it stands as a flight of purpose and as a real and emotional connection to the city’s past.
+Our namesake, Angels Flight – the short-tracked, steep-grade funicular that lifted millions of riders up downtown’s once-treacherous hills – once grounded, and now in service again – stands as a flight of purpose and as a real and emotional connection to the city’s past.